UniStuttgart-VISUS/megamol/docs/manual.md

 <!-- XXX Do not mind the `Ignoring Xlib error: error code n request code m` messages. -->
 >>>>>>> 0ae2f4429 (manual update ...)

 MegaMol should now open a rendering window showing a generated dataset with several colored spheres.
 Hitting the `space` key starts and stops the animation playback.
 In the *ImGui*, on the left side of the window, you can adjust all parameters of the running MegaMol instance.
-For example, you can find the parameter `Speed` in the group `inst::view::anim` (cf. [test run figure](#testrunpic)).
+For example, you can find the parameter `Speed` in the group `inst::view::anim`.
 With this parameter, you can adjust the playback speed of the animation.

 <!-- ###################################################################### -->